Rhetoric and Writing | College of Liberal Arts

 Statement on Climate

-At the Department of Rhetoric and Writing, we are unambiguous in our commitment to fostering a diverse, inclusive, and respectful professional and educational climate.
+At the Department of Rhetoric and Writing, we are unambiguous in our commitment to fostering a respectful professional and educational climate.
 We recognize that this climate arises from the contributions of everyone who participates in the department as students, staff, faculty, administrators, speakers, and campus guests.
 We also recognize that departmental members can have multiple roles and we commit to cultivating a climate that respects all of our members across different sites, including the classrooms, labs, offices, and off-campus locations where we learn, teach, and socialize together.

 Additionally, we uphold the university’s core values and nondiscrimination policy through accountable decision-making and governance, leadership with open lines of communication about climate, training on professional standards, and clear policies for addressing misconduct.

 It is vital to maintain a climate for preventing and eliminating misconduct and to support anyone who experiences misconduct in this professional and educational environment.
 To that end, we continually seek and put in place best practices to build an inclusive departmental structure and community.
-Our goal in fostering a climate based on diversity, inclusion, and respect is to ensure that everyone who labors and learns here can thrive, regardless of their current role or status in the department.
+Our goal in fostering a climate based on mutual respect is to ensure that everyone who labors and learns here can thrive, regardless of their current role or status in the department.

 This climate statement is a living document that expresses our values and practices.
 We invite anyone with questions or concerns about departmental climate to contact the Chair and Associate Chair of the DRW.